UmarFarooq361/CrowdFunding/README.md

 - **Decentralized:** The application is decentralized, reducing the risk of censorship and providing users with full control over their funds.

 - **User-friendly Interface:** The user interface is built with React.js and Tailwind CSS, providing an intuitive and visually appealing experience.
--

 Check the working site by connecting your metamask.
-There is bit issue in image url. https://crowdfundingmyumar.netlify.app/
+There is bit issue in image url.
+Try this.
+https://crowdfundingmyumar.netlify.app/